Rosella - A Career Success Story

 Wendy - A Career Success Story

 Wendy Tarasoff, from Penticton, British Columbia, has had a lifelong dream of becoming a professional writer.
 Unfortunately, a number of personal challenges and setbacks stood in Wendy’s way.
-She was a single mother and also struggled with literacy to the point, as Wendy puts it, that she had developed “her own language” growing up as a child.
+She was a single mother and also struggled with literacy to the point, as Wendy puts it, that she had developed “her own language” as a child growing up.

 Hakeem - A Career Success Story